 Jerusalem Center for Near Eastern Studies

-To achieve these goals, the Jerusalem Center offers a core curriculum with courses in the Old and New Testament and in the ancient and modern Near East.
-In addition, the center provides specialized courses in archaeology, geography, history, and cultures of the Near East, including language study in Hebrew and Arabic.
+To achieve these goals, the Jerusalem Center offers a core curriculum focused on the Old and New Testaments and on ancient and modern Near Eastern studies.
+Classroom study is integrated with a field trip program spanning the length and breadth of the Holy Land as well as travel to Jordan and to either Egypt or Greece.
+In addition, the Center provides introductory language study in Hebrew and Arabic.

 The Jerusalem Center has marvelous physical facilities on Mount Scopus overlooking the oldest part of the city of Jerusalem.
 Classrooms, a library, a learning center, auditoriums, student and faculty apartments, a gymnasium and conditioning room, and a cafeteria provide a complete learning environment.

 Calendar and Program Emphasis.
 Three programs are offered during the calendar year, scheduled to approximate the Provo campus calendar: fall, winter, and spring-summer (four-month programs).

 - The semester programs are designed for students who are currently enrolled at one of the BYU institutions (BYU in Provo, BYU-Idaho, BYU-Hawaii) seeking their first undergraduate degree.
 Most of the courses offered are at the upper-division level.
 Students are encouraged to prepare themselves in advance for this exceptional experience by taking such courses as Poli 170, Geog 120, Hist 300, 302, Arab 101, Heb 101.